Action Point 3 - Strategy to facilitate information sharing

 The SEARN terms of reverence define information sharing as the first objective of the Network, and specifically to ‘Create an enabling environment to enhance communication and information sharing on regulatory policies, guidelines, standards, procedures, outputs and regulated products and entities between NRAs in the region’.

-In order to renew the political commitment to share information between the NRAs and to lay the basis for a political framework to do so, a declaration from the Members of SEARN has been developed.
+In order to renew the political commitment to share information between the NRAs and to lay the basis for a political framework to do so, a declaration from the Members of SEARN was adopted by the Assembly in July 2023:

 Guidelines to SEARN members on Information Sharing

-The following guidelines were adopted by the Assembly during its meeting on 27 July 2023:
+The following guidelines were adopted by the Assembly during its meeting on 27 July 2023 and updated in February 2024:

 Customizable Template for Confidential Disclosure Agreement